Marcus Trescothick: Continued success in 2003 and 2004

 His form in the tour to the West Indies in March and April 2004 was mixed.
-After several low scores in the Test series—Trescothick started with only 20 runs from his first five innings—he reached two half-centuries, but failed to make a substantial match-winning contribution.
+After several low scores in the Test series—Trescothick began with only 20 runs from his first five innings—he reached two half-centuries, but failed to make a substantial match-winning contribution.
 This poor touring form may have been the start of the troubles that would rule him out of international cricket in the future.
 Trescothick said, "The hardest thing for me has been the pitches.
-So far nets and the matches have been on average surfaces and runs have been hard work...In England you get used to good practice surfaces so the rhythm of batting comes pretty easy [sic]."
+So far nets and the matches have been on average surfaces and runs have been hard work...In England you get used to good practice surfaces so the rhythm of batting comes pretty easy[sic]".
 However, he topped the England batting averages in the 7-match one-day series, with 267 runs including 130 in the 5th ODI and 82 from 57 balls in the 7th.

 Back in England, Trescothick was called upon to captain England after Michael Vaughan sustained a knee injury.
 Although other England captains had seemed to suffer a lack of batting form, the extra authority did not affect Trescothick, and he forged a good partnership with debutant Andrew Strauss against New Zealand.
 This understanding developed in the second Test with a first-wicket partnership of 153; Trescothick went on to score 132, his sixth Test century.
 Trescothick's partnerships with Strauss were to average 52.35 in 52 innings.
 His first century against the West Indies followed in the second Test, and Trescothick became the first player to make centuries in both innings of a Test match at Edgbaston, and the ninth England player to score a century in each innings of a Test match.
 Trescothick was again England's best One Day International batsman in the 2004 ICC Champions Trophy, scoring 261 runs in just four innings, including a century in the final; he also took his fourth ODI wicket.